u1i/devops-course/README.md

 * One project per student, no group work

-	* The descriptions are vague on purpose and meant to inspire your creativity & give you freedom to do build a project based on your ideas, interest, and level of technical debt.
+	* The descriptions are vague on purpose and meant to inspire your creativity & give you freedom to build a project based on your ideas, interest, and level of technical debt.
 	* Try your best not to think of the project as 'homework submission', but your chance to apply what you learned
 	* For the technical project: much more important than actual coding miracles is clearly showing & illustrating what you are trying to achieve, which steps you take, and what the desired outcome is (README.md).
 If you can make automated (parts!) of the CI/CD workflow happen, even better!
 Clone and adapt some of the examples from the course to get you started!